pgEdge/cli/cli/README.md

 metrics-check      # Retrieve OS & DB metrics
 ```

-## `kirk` - Installation and configuration of a pgEdge SPOCK cluster
+## `cluster` - Installation and configuration of a pgEdge SPOCK cluster
 ```
 create-local       # Create local cluster of N pgEdge nodes on different ports destroy            # Stop and then nuke a cluster